-This appendix is concerned solely with the calculation of the Default Energy Bid (DEB), which forms part of the broader Market Power Mitigation (MPM).
+This appendix is concerned solely with the calculation of the Default Energy Bid (DEB), which forms part of the broader Market Power Mitigation (MPM) process.
 The DEB is only used for Market Power Mitigation in the incremental direction.
 There is no decremental mitigation as infeasible schedules will not be accepted in the Day-Ahead Market.

-In all four variations of the Default Energy Bid (DEB) will be calculated, namely Day-Ahead and Real-Time DEBs for both peak and off-peak separately.
-There is no hourly variation except in the transition hours between Off-Peak and Peak and vice versa.
+DEBs will be calculated daily for both the Day-Ahead and Real-Time markets.
+With the exception of the LMP-based DEB, the DEB does not vary by peak/off-peak period.